 Click here for directions.

-The gate opens Friday at 9 am.
-Check out is Sunday at 8 pm.
-Primitive camping is included with the purchase of a weekend festival pass.
+The gate opens Thursday at 5 pm, Friday at 9 am, Saturday at 9 am, and Sunday at 10 am.
+Check out is Monday at 11 am.
+Primitive camping is included with the purchase of a weekend pass or multiple day passes.
+Day ticket buyers must park in day parking unless they purchase multiple days or a camping pass add-on.
 All sites are first-come, first-served.
 The park grounds feature flat, grassy, open and shaded spaces perfect for tent camping and quick, easy parking and leveling for your camper or RV.
 Friendly pets are permitted in the camping areas and should be leashed.

-There are a limited number of electric hookups available for an additional $30 fee.
+There are a limited number of electric hookups available for an additional $30-$45 fee.
+See the campground map here for Electric Camping Zones.
+Zones 1 and 2 are $45.
+Zones 3, 4, and 5 are $30.
 One RV is allowed per electric pass.
 Go to our Tickets page to purchase an electric site.
 All sites are 120 Volts, so bring your adapter.
 AC use is not possible due to the park's electric system limitations.

 Water fill is available on site, and port-o-lavs are conveniently located throughout the park.
 Ice and firewood will be available for purchase.
 Please note there are no showers and no RV pumping station on site.
 Cozy Creek Campground is located 1.5 miles from the festival grounds and offers RV pumping for $20 and a daily shower pass for $8.

 Please respect the park.
 Fires are only allowed in fire rings (not provided).
 Remember to clean up after yourselves and your pets.
+Please take your garbage and recycling to the dumpster on your way out.
 We aim to leave Lazy Brook Park just as beautiful as we found it.